 New Data Highlight that Early Intervention with the UroLift® System Facilitates Long-Term Outcomes for BPH Patients

-Research Presented at the American Urological Association Annual Meeting Confirms Five-Year Durability of UroLift® System and Highlights Low Rates of Procedural Complications

-/EIN News/ -- WAYNE, Pa., May 03, 2023 (GLOBE NEWSWIRE) -- Teleflex Incorporated (NYSE: TFX), a leading global provider of medical technologies, today announced new research findings reinforcing the long-term durability of Prostatic Urethral Lift (PUL) with the UroLift® System and lower complication rates compared to other minimally invasive procedures for men with enlarged prostate, also called benign prostatic hyperplasia (BPH).1-3 Results were presented at the Annual Meeting of the American Urological Association in Chicago, April 28–May 1, 2023.
+WAYNE, Pa., May 03, 2023 (GLOBE NEWSWIRE) -- Teleflex Incorporated TFX, a leading global provider of medical technologies, today announced new research findings reinforcing the long-term durability of Prostatic Urethral Lift (PUL) with the UroLift® System and lower complication rates compared to other minimally invasive procedures for men with enlarged prostate, also called benign prostatic hyperplasia (BPH).1-3 Results were presented at the Annual Meeting of the American Urological Association in Chicago, April 28–May 1, 2023.
 The UroLift® System is the number one minimally invasive BPH procedure chosen by urologists and their patients in the U.S.4

 "Arriving at the intersection of effective BPH treatment, patient priorities and available technology can be a daunting task," said Mr. Olly Kayes, MD, Honorary Senior Lecturer at the University of Leeds and primary investigator of the PULSAR study.
 "These new analyses show that the UroLift® System offers unique benefits for many men searching for long-term relief of burdensome symptoms affecting their quality of life.
 The UroLift® System can be an excellent option for patients seeking quick and durable symptom improvement with preservation of sexual function and low risk of serious complications."